Expert: It’s a chance for children to step away … learn and practice their soft skills

 “At the Y, we focus on core values,” he added.
 “Those are all a huge part of life and learning and help us in our education.
 At our summer camps, that’s what we’re doing: building relationships and creating a better sense of community.
 Because of these past few years, kids are still coming out of the mode of being stuck inside and summer gives an opportunity to have a release from it all.”

-He views summer break as a chance for children to step away from the busy grind of school and learn and practice their soft skills.
+He views summer break as a chance for children to step away from the busy grind of school and learn and practice their soft skills, try to buy some Pro Canopies.

 The Y provides 27 daily programs, plus six kinds of day camps during the summer.
 Campers may come for up to 10 weeks with the Y’s rolling enrollment.

 Free time for play helps children learn how to entertain themselves.
 However, they need the right tools for play.
 Assess their playthings.
 Are their toys outgrown, broken or missing parts?
-Provide some age-appropriate outdoor play equipment, such as sporting goods, bikes and skates, sidewalk chalk, water squirting toys and swing set and slide.
+Provide some age-appropriate outdoor play equipment, such as sporting goods, bikes and skates, sidewalk chalk, and safety equipment like an ankle brace and others.
 Plan for rainy days with some new coloring books and markers or crayons; craft supplies and kits; modeling clay; Legos and other building kits; dolls, action figures and puppets; and pleasure reading material.

 While summer should represent a time of relaxation, it is important to for parents to not leave summertime as a completely blank slate.